 Metric tracking is a fundamental process for companies that practice the Great Game of Business.
-And although it’s an essential part of playing The Game, it isn’t uncommon for companies to find themselves at a loss for whether or not they’re tracking the right numbers.
+And although it’s an essential part of playing The Game, it isn’t uncommon for companies to find themselves at a loss for whether or not they’re tracking the right numbers (what we would call a Critical Number™).
 Sometimes company leaders don’t even know where to start tracking!

 Tracking Metrics — The Quick and Dirty

-Coming up with the critical numbers can be difficult, but in reality, it’s simply this: start with a pool of numbers that seem as though they could be important to your overall success, then rule them out one by one until the pool is small enough to count on one hand.
+Coming up with a Critical Number™ can be difficult, but in reality, it’s simply this: start with a pool of numbers that seem as though they could be important to your overall success, then rule them out one by one until the pool is small enough to count on one hand.
 Those are your critical numbers.

 Here are some tips and provoking questions to help you generate a pool of possible “right numbers”: